 When the phenotype is not quantitative but binary, a locus of phenotypic mean is automatically a locus of phenotypic variance because the mean μ and variance v of a binary variable are related by v=μ(1-μ).
 Thus, a GWAS significant variant would be a DLM significant variant in the absence of interaction, causing uncontrolled type 1 errors if GxE candidates are selected via variance loci.
-These type 1 error cannot be resolved by using DRM or a multiplicative model such as DGLM, despite the fact that DGLM supposedly handles binary phenotypes with the logit link.
+These type 1 error cannot be resolved by using DRM or a multiplicative model such as Leven’s test or DGLM, despite the fact that DGLM supposedly handles binary phenotypes with the logit link.
 Therefore, current variance heterogeneity-based approaches are limited to quantitative trait loci, hence the term quantitative trait loci.

 VLA counters the inflated type 1 errors encountered with null GxEs because the curve fit by the stage 2 model (10) through the squared residual of stage 1 (i.e., the GWAS) is either flat, when the variant has no effect on the phenotypic mean, or bends downwards, when the variant does affect the mean.
 However, VLA is conservative because the curve would not bend upwards in the presence of a GxE.
-It is essential to have well-chosen covariates that recover innate risk scores.
-With covariates that are non-heritable (i.e., non-confounding) but highly predictive of the binary phenotype, the recovered risk scores (i.e., the covariate residuals) act as a numerical phenotype, giving VLA the power to detect GxE candidates while controlling type 1 errors.
-Because the recovered risk scores can be seen as quantitative traits, they improve the performance of DLM, DRM, and multiplicative vQTL methods with binary phenotypes.
+It is essential to use well-chosen covariates to recover innate risk.
+With covariates that are non-heritable (i.e., non-confounding) but highly predictive of the binary phenotype, the recovered risk (i.e., the covariate residuals) act as a numerical phenotype, giving VLA the power to detect GxE candidates while controlling type 1 errors.
+Because the recovered risk can be seen as quantitative traits, they improve the performance of DLM, DRM, and multiplicative vQTL methods with binary phenotypes.
 However, these methods do not guarantee full control of type 1 errors.

 Material

-UK Biobank
+UK Biobank (UKBB)